National Centre for the Performing Arts (India): Performances

 Throughout the years NCPA hosted many performances including classical, traditional and contemporary performing arts in dance, theatre, and music.
 Notable Indian performers who performed at NCPA include Vilayat Khan, M. S. Subbulakshmi, Birju Maharaj, Kelucharan Mohapatra, Savitha Sastry, Mani Madhava Chakyar, Shakuntala, Smita Patil, Parveen Sultana and Shabana Azmi.

 NCPA has also attracted many international performers including Yehudi Menuhin, Israel Philharmonic Orchestra, Navoi Bolshoi Ballet of Uzbekistan, Marcel Marceau, Barber of Seville opera, production of Jane Eyre, and other British Council commissioned theatre productions.
 In 2006, New Jersey Ballet staged India's first full-length classical ballet with its Nutcracker production.
 In 2016, NCPA in association with Shapoorji Pallonji Group, co-produced Mughal-e-Azam, a Broadway-style musical based on the 1960 Bollywood film Mughal-e-Azam, which was directed by K. Asif and produced by Shapoorji Pallonji.

 History

 The NCPA was registered as a public trust in June 1966 as the 'National Institute of Performing Arts' and the current name was adopted in November 1967.
 It was inaugurated by the then Prime Minister of India Mrs. Indira Gandhi on 29 December 1969 with the performance being held at a rented premise courtesy of the Bhulabhai and Dhirajl Desai Memorial Trust.
+The first recording of the institute was with tabla maestro Ahmed Jan Thirakwa.

 Work on the center as it stands today at the tip of Nariman Point, in South Mumbai, began in 1973 on reclaimed land.